baoannguyen/Predicting-drought-using-explainable-machine-learning-based-on-satellite-observations/README.md

 The aim of this project is to make predictions on agricultural drought factor - Soil Wetness Index (SWI) - in Germany using the Drought and Vegetation Data Cube (DVDC) provided by the European Organization for the Exploitation of Meterological Satellites (EUMETSAT).
 The prediction was based on different Recurrent Neural Networks (RNNs): an Encoder-Decoder which comprises of two parts: an encoder which analyses the historical data values and a decoder which makes predictions based on the information retrieved from the encoder; or a bidirectional LSTM allowing the information flowing in two directions: forward and backward so that a model can learn a relationship between a time step and its past and future values.
 It took the information of the past 12 months and made predictions in 12 months ahead.
 Consequently, a comparison between different prediction models was conducted to assess the performance of the proposed architecture in this project with other RNNs.

 ## Data and paper
-Please contact the author: An Bao Nguyen - Master student of Remote Sensing and Geoinformatics at Karlsruhe Institute of Technology (KIT)
+Please contact the author: An Bao Nguyen - Master student of Remote Sensing and Geoinformatics at Karlsruhe Institute of Technology (KIT).
 Email: baoannguyen99@gmail.com

 ## Cite the paper